Smertig/banana/docs/api/tg/methods/copy_message.rst

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to copy messages of any kind.
-The method is analogous to the method forwardMessages, but the copied message doesn't have a link to the original message.
+Service messages and invoice messages can't be copied.
+The method is analogous to the method forwardMessage, but the copied message doesn't have a link to the original message.
 Returns the MessageId of the sent message on success.

 .. cpp:struct:: copy_message_args_t